patriciabialek/PatriciasBookStore/PatriciasBookStore/README.txt

 Copied code from ICategoryRepository & CategoryRepository to ICoverTypeRepository & CoverTypeRepository.
 Input CoverType into UnitOfWord & IUnitOfWork - no errors so i think I did it correctly.
 Updated the database.

+2023-11-14 1140:
+Added CoverType to the nav Bar drop down and added action/controller.
+Created a CoverType View folder in Admin.
+Copied the Category View index/Upsert and pasted it to the CoverType View folder (changed some code to match).
+Copied the CategoryController and created a CoverTypeController and pasted the code (changed some code to match). deleted teh upsert/index/controller from CoverType for now.
+Deleted the previous 20231114160659_AddCoverTypeToDb.cs and add the migration again in the PM

+new timestamp: 20231114165233_AddCoverTypeToDb

+recieving an error when clicking on either category or cover type in nav barerror
+error: Microsoft.Data.SqlClient.SqlException: 'Invalid object name